Friday 19th July; 9.30am – 1.00pm; Manchester

 There will also be the opportunity to hear from employers and students who will provide insights and share their experiences.

-The workshop will be delivered by Helen Cooke, Director of MyPlus, in her notable engaging and interactive style.
+The workshop will be delivered by Helen Cooke, CEO and Founder of MyPlus, in her notable engaging and interactive style.
 It will provide the delegates with plenty of opportunity to ask questions and discuss the key issues.
 The format will also enable delegates to learn from others working in this challenging space.

 By the end of the workshop, delegates will have the knowledge and confidence to better guide and support their disabled students towards their future career.